XuyangAbert/SFSDFC/README.md

 For any use or modification of this project, please refer to the following article:

 X Yan, M Sarkar, B Gebru, S Nazmi, and A Homaifar.
 A supervised feature selection method for mixed-type data using density-based feature clustering.
 2021 IEEE International Conference on Systems, Man, and Cybernetics (SMC2021).

-(Accepted)
+For the continuation of this work, users can refer to the following paper:

+Yan, X., Homaifar, A., Sarkar, M., Lartey, B., & Gupta, K. D. (2022).
+An Online Unsupervised Streaming Features Selection Through Dynamic Feature Clustering.
+IEEE Transactions on Artificial Intelligence.